 Key takeaways

-You may need both a DPO and an EU Representative (we provide both through operationally separate functions)
+- You may need both a DPO and an EU Representative (we take one role and arrange the other through a trusted partner entity)

 What US companies face when entering the EU